The New, and Improved, “Once-A-Day-Keeps-the- Doctor-Away” Superfood: Move Over Apples!

 Around 2010, I attended a three-day National Institutes of Health consensus conference presenting all of the research to date about the human gastrointestinal tract’s microbiome, that is, its microscopic “ecosystem” of cells.
 By 2010, a wealth of new data had found that its effects were so vast and profound, it could make – or break – your health.

 Your body contains human cells and microbial cells (microbes).
 The human’s gastrointestinal microbiome also contains both types of cells.
 The major difference is that human cells contain genetic material inside its nucleus.
-Whereas microbial cells – what I’m discussing in this article – include bacteria, archaea, fungi, protists, and viruses, do not.
+Whereas microbial cells – what I’m discussing in this article – which includes bacteria, archaea, fungi, protists, and viruses, do not.
 Both microbial cells and human cells play critical roles in your health.
 Our bodies have 10 trillion human cells, but, at 100 trillion, there are 10 times that amount of microbial cells.
 Given the enormous number of microbial cells, or bacteria, their effect is immeasurable, and extremely influential.
 That said, you must make sure your healthy microbial cells outnumber the dangerous ones – big time!
 Here’s the full story…

 But most of the time, microorganisms live in harmony with their human hosts, providing vital functions essential for survival.
 Microbes inhabit just about every part of the human body, living on the skin, in the gut, and up the nose.
 They are essential for good health.